THE-3TC/cotescore/README.md

 The **cotescore** library provides two decomposable metrics one for each stage of the pipeline.

+For a conceptual introduction to these metrics there is, a blog post on the [COTe score](https://the-3tc.github.io/blog/cote-score/), a blog post on the [CEV](https://the-3tc.github.io/blog/cev-score/), and two [tutorials](https://lightning.ai/the3tc/templates/cotescore-library-tutorial) available to run for free on a lightning ai studio.

 ### Layout parsing — the COTe score